-- \ What can you see in this painting? - \ What colours can you see? - \ Can you see anything in the background? - \ What time of year do you think this portrait is set in? - \ Why do you think the artist used this particular location? - \ What is the subject of the portrait wearing? - \ What are they holding? - \ Who do you think this person is? - Is there anything you can tell about the subject's personality? - In what direction is the subject looking?
-Why do you think this is? - No you like this portrait?
-Why/ why not? - If you were to give a title to this portrait, what would it be? - \ What other ways could the artist have made the portrait?
+- What can you see in this painting? - What colours can you see? - \ Can you see anything in the background? - What time of year do you think this portrait is set in? - Why do you think the artist used this particular location? - What is the subject of the portrait wearing? - What are they holding? - Who do you think this person is? - Is there anything you can tell about the subject's personality? - In what direction is the subject looking?
+Why do you think this is? - \ Do you like this portrait?
+Why/ why not? - If you were to give a title to this portrait, what would it be?
+What other ways could the artist have made the portrait?
 Could it be a drawing?
 A video?
 A collage?

-- \ Use a viewfinder to zoom in on an interesting area of the painting and make a detailed sketch. - No you have a favourite sportsperson?
+- \ Use a viewfinder to zoom in on an interesting area of the painting and make a detailed sketch. - Do you have a favourite sportsperson?
 Or a favourite singer, writer, artist?
-Make a portrait of someone you admire.
-How would you show them?
-Where would they be and what would they be doing?
+Make a portrait of be doing?
 This can be a collage, a drawing, a sculpture, anything!